iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 2. Select "Setup" from the top toolbar, and then expand "Optional Hardware" on the sidebar
 3. Select "Motor Test" from the "Optional Hardware" options.
 4. Power on the motor and wait for it to complete its startup song.
 5. Arm your safety switch if you have one.

-The motor should play its two-note arming song as the flight controller starts sending 0% throttle commands, but it should not start spinning.
+  * If using PWM, the motor should play its two-note arming song as the flight controller starts sending 0% throttle commands once the safety switch is armed
+  * On DSHOT, the motor will not arm yet.

-6. Set the "Throttle %" to 5% and the "Duration" to 5s
+6. Set the "Throttle %" to 3% and the "Duration" to 5s, and click "Test All Motors"
 7. The motor should spin slowly for 5 seconds, and then stop.

+  * On PWM, the motor will spin and stop without any additional arming or disarming noises
+  * On DSHOT, the motor will arm when you send the command, spin for the duration, and then stop and disarm again, since DSHOT sends a specific disarm command at the end of the test.

 8. Try some other throttle levels to see the motor running at different speeds

+  * For DSHOT, you cannot go straight to a high throttle level, as the motor will disarm after each command, and only re-arms on a throttle command close to 0%.
+So for DSHOT testing increase the duration and send a low level throttle command to arm the motor, and before that command ends and the motor disarms, send another higher throttle command.

-See the `Successful Test Video`_ section below for a video of this whole process, which demonstrates what sounds you should expect from the motor and it successfully spinning with Arducopter and Mission Planner.
+See the `Successful Test Videos`_ section below for a video of this whole process, which demonstrates what sounds you should expect from the motor and it successfully spinning with Arducopter and Mission Planner.

 PX4 and QGroundControl Configuration and Testing